ITER

 U.S. and PPPL Contributions to ITER

-PPPL contributions to ITER have included delivery of three quarters of the components for the steady-state electrical network of the huge fusion energy experiment.
-The Laboratory also leads the design and construction of seven diagnostics that will analyze the behavior of ITER plasmas.
+PPPL successfully delivered 75% of the components for the steady-state electrical network of the huge fusion energy experiment in 2017.
+The Laboratory has also been leading the design and construction of six diagnostics that will analyze the behavior of ITER plasmas.
 PPPL physicist Richard Hawryluk, a major contributor to fusion research, served as ITER Deputy Director-General from 2011 to 2013.

-Visit the latest ITER Newsline and PPPL’s ITER Fact Sheet.
+Visit the ITER website and the U.S. ITER website.

 Rendering of fusion plasma inside the ITER tokamak